 - 5 ounces pepperoni thick cut

-- In the workbowl of your stand mixer, add in all ingredients in order shown.
+- In the workbowl of your stand mixer, add in first four ingredients in order shown.
 Using the hook attachment, work for 3 minutes on low speed or until combined.
 Dough will be sticky.
 Let rest for 10 minutes as is, then work again for another 10 minutes on low speed.
 Remove, form into a ball, and place into a large bowl sprayed with non-stick.
 Cover and let rise for 1-2 hours, punching down once.
 Goal is for dough to double in size.

 - In a saucepot over medium heat, pour in olive oil.
 Once warm, add in garlic for one minute, stirring the entire time.
 Add in tomatoes, then remaining ingredients.
 Cook on low heat for 20 minutes.